Symbian9/qmapshack-doc-wiki/README.txt

          * Don't try to add the navigation bars at the top and bottom of your new "*.md" file yourself.
 These lines  will be created automatically when running "make" or "make nav".
+Just start the file with your first headline.

-         * If your file doesn't fit on one or two screens,  or does con- tain quite a few  headlines of which  at least some should be reachable directly from the top of the page,  start it with a "[TOC]" line,  which will automatically  be expanded by Mark- down to a clickable local table of contents for this page.
+         * Do not use the Markdown directive "- - -"  to insert a horiz- ontal rule, that is, a  horizontal line running from the left edge of the browser window  to the right edge.
+This special variant is regarded  part of the navigation bars  and will be removed anywhere else  in the file  when the  navigation bars are automatically inserted or updated.
+Rather use the Mark- down variants  "---" or "***",  if you need a horizontal rule somewhere in your Markdown file.

          * If your file isn't reachable via some link occuring in one of the other "*.md" files,  it is dead.
 Or at least as good as